How Much Cell Phone Data Do I Need?

 - Check your phone’s settings to see which apps use the most cellular data and delete any you don’t need.

-- Watch and stream videos in standard definition instead of HD.
+- Watch and stream videos in standard definition instead of HD or 4k.

 - Turn off video autoplay on Facebook and other apps.